 - 75 grams (1/2 cup) type "00" flour (a.k.a. pizza flour)

 - Buckwheat is tasty.
-Like "00" flour, it is relatively low on gluten.
-This is important for folks with celiac disease or wheat allergy, and nice for misguided anti-gluten freaks, some of whom pay premium for gluten-free drinking water.
+Unlike what the name may suggest, it is not a cereal and contains no gluten.
+This is important for folks with celiac disease, and nice for misguided anti-gluten freaks, some of whom pay premium for gluten-free drinking water (note: according to extensive medical studies, les than 0.01 % of people claiming to be gluten intolerant actually are).
+Buckwheat by itself makes for a rather dry (pan)cake.
+So, real wheat flour is added.
 You may use all-pupose flour (D: type 550; F: type 55) instead, but it will result in a slighlty different texture.

 - 2 teaspoons baking powder (not baking soda!)

 - 5 medium size apples (variety that stays firm when cooked, i.e., not apple sauce type apples)